blues/app-accelerators/37-heat-index-monitor/README.md

 ### `alarm.qo`

-By default, the firmware will send an alarm in the following situations:
+By default, the firmware will send an `alarm.qo` Note in the following situations:

 - The temperature falls outside the range `[32, 95]`F.
 - The humidity falls outside the range `[5, 80]`%.